LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** None

 **Description:** Name of file containing distributions for subtypes.
 Requires 3 or columns: subtype_code, dist_type, followed by scipy defined shape parameters, followed by the scipy scale.
-For example if dist_type is lognormal , their will be only one shape parameter (3rd column) and the the size parameter will be placed in the 4th column.
+For example if dist_type is log normal , their will be only one shape parameter (3rd column) and the the size parameter will be placed in the 4th column.
 Note: loc parameters are always set to zero.
 If this parameter is set to None, or left blank, distributions are set are set at a program level with the leak_dist_params, and leak_dist_type parameters.

 **Notes on acquisition:**